HL7/davinci-deqm/input/pagecontent/datax.md

 ### Introduction

-Clinical Quality Measures (CQMs) are a common tool used throughout healthcare to help evaluate and understand the impact and quality of the care being provided to an individual or population.
+Quality Measures (QMs) are a common tool used throughout healthcare to help evaluate and understand the impact and quality of the care being provided to an individual or population.
 The intent of [data of interest] is the source data needed to calculate a quality measure, as specified by the data requirements of the measure.
 For example, for a colorectal cancer screening measure, the data of interest is the set of conditions, procedures, and observations related to determining whether a patient is in the initial population, denominator, and numerator of the quality measure.
 To effectively evaluate quality measures in such an environment requires timely exchange of the relevant data.

-Transactions between Consumers (organizations that want to evaluate quality measures) and Producers (organizations that deliver care to patients) are triggered by use case specific clinical or administrative events such as the completion of a Medication Reconciliation or a request from a Payer for the attestation information.
-Note that although triggering is implementation specific and out of scope for this IG,  there are a variety of potential triggering points for reporting events within clinical systems.
+Transactions between Consumers (stakeholders involved in the consumption and use of healthcare data, such as evaluating QMs) and Producers (stakeholders involved in the de novo creation of healthcare data) are triggered by use-case-specific clinical or administrative events such as the completion of a Medication Reconciliation or a request from a Payer for attestation information.
+Note that although triggering is implementation-specific and out of scope for this IG, there are a variety of potential triggering points for reporting events within clinical systems.
 These include:

 * [Infobutton] event listing
 * [eCR] Event Types